mako-framework/docs/02_routing_and_controllers/01_routing.md

 	->before('cache.read')
 	->after('cache.write');

 You can also pass parameters to your filters.
-Multiple parameters are separated by a comma.
 In the example below we're telling the filter to cache the response for 60 minutes instead of the default 10.

 	$routes->get('/articles/{id}', 'app\controllers\Articles::view')
 	->constraints(['id' => '[0-9]+'])
 	->before('cache.read')
 	->after('cache.write:{"minutes":60}');

 > Anything after the first colon symbol (```:```) will be parsed as JSON.
+In the example above we're telling the dispatcher that the value ```60``` should be passed to the ```$minutes``` parameter of the filter.

 --------------------------------------------------------